squareboat/nest-events/README.md

 To read the complete documentation, [click here](https://opensource.squareboat.com/nest-events/).

 ## Contributing
-To know about contributing to this boilerplate, read the guidelines [here](./CONTRIBUTING.MD)
+To know about contributing to this package, read the guidelines [here](./CONTRIBUTING.md)

 ## About Us